codingisok-team/codingisok/_src/posts/2019-03-18-our-testing-philosophy.md

 $
 ```

-It looks like we wrote most of the program, but this pseudocode just happens to
-be mostly executable.
+O.K., it may look like you just wrote most of this program, but because the design is so simple, this pseudocode happens to be mostly executable.
+If this was your finalized design, here would be the point where we would advocate to start writing tests.

-Note that, to "remove" an item from the order, you would need to add an item
-with a negative cost -- kinda clunky, but functional.

-TODO: decide if we care about this

-Another issue: Ketchup is normally an add-on, but, but here it's being treated
-the same as a side.
+A few issues to consider before committing to this design though: to "remove" an item from the order, you need to add an item with a negative cost — kinda clunky, but functional.
+There also isn't a hierarchy to the order; that is, it's not obvious if ketchup is supposed to be a side or go on the hot dog.
+You could always specify in the name of the item, but maybe that's too much of a bother.

 ### Option 2: Fancier Programming

-You realize that there are some flaws with your current approach -- for
-example, the menu is nowhere to be found, which means that there's a lot of
-typing involved, and it's easy to make a mistake when entering orders.
-You go
-back to the drawing board.
+You realize that there are some flaws with your current approach — the menu isn't saved anywhere, there's a lot of typing involved, and it's easy to make a mistake when entering orders.
+You decide to go back to the drawing board.

 ```
 class Food(object):